How the Liver Can Repair After Clearing Hepatitis C

 In many cases, a person does not know they have reason to be tested for hepatitis C until they begin to show symptoms that are severe enough that they discuss their concerns with a doctor.
-This often means that the hepatitis C (hep C) virus has been in the body for months, years, or even decades before the body begins to receive the treatment necessary to remove the virus from the blood stream.
+This often means that the hepatitis C virus has been in the body for months, years, or even decades before the body begins to receive the treatment necessary to remove the virus from the blood stream.
 In that time, the liver has been consistently compromised, and it is very common for liver damage to occur.
+In this article I share tips for promoting liver healing and repair after hepatitis C treatment.

-The extent of the damage is often correlated with the length of time the person has been infected, but this is not always the case.
+The extent of the damage is often correlated with the length of time infected, but this is not always the case.
 As part of your treatment plan, your doctor may run additional tests at the time of your diagnosis, as well as throughout your treatment process, and at the completion of your medication regimen.
-Your doctor may even ask you to return for additional liver testing a while after you have stopped needing medication.
+Your doctor may even ask you to return for additional liver testing, including liver enzyme testing, a while after you have stopped needing medication.
 These tests are to understand the damage that has been done to various parts of your body, with the most frequent concern being liver damage.
 This will allow your doctor to understand your body’s individual needs and be able to share that information with you so that you can take steps necessary to rebuild liver cells and return to the healthiest physical state possible.

 If you are uncertain whether your liver has been damaged due to hepatitis C, talk with your doctor.
 They may have already run tests and can help to explain the results, or they may discuss your risk factors and decide to run tests in order to test your liver function.

-How do I repair the damage that’s been done?
+How do I repair liver damage that’s been done from hepatitis C?

 The repair process comes in two forms; how you move your body and what you put into it.
 Exercise is a great way to help your body to heal, as long as you find the balance between working your muscles safely and not overdoing it.